 There are traditional suburban neighborhoods, new mixed-use neighborhoods with a variety of housing types in walking distance to retail and dining establishments, and the beginning stages of a downtown that will integrating urban commercial development with outdoor nature trails, waterways and social opportunities.

 In other words, there is plenty of room to grow for businesses, for families, and for people seeking the amenities of a big city while enjoying the comforts of a familiar hometown.

-The city government is led by a five-member elected City Council, which sets policy and determines the long-term vision for the city.
-The City Council appoints a City Manager to handle the daily business affairs of the city, and a City Attorney to provide legal advice to the Council and City Manager.
-This system commonly is called a "weak mayor" form of local government, because the Mayor's authority is equal to all other Council members in the form of one vote.
-This differs from a "strong mayor" form of government, which allows mayors individually to award contracts, set policy or take other actions independent of other elected officials.
+The city is led by a five-member elected Council, which sets policy and determines the long-term vision for the city.
+The Council appoints a City Manager to handle the daily business affairs, and a City Attorney to provide legal advice.
+This system is called a Council-Manager form of local government.
+Each Council member has one vote, including the Mayor, so legislative authority is equally spread among all five members.

 Port St. Lucie City Council members must live in the district they represent, however residents throughout the city vote for every City Council seat, no matter which district.
 The Mayor is elected at-large in a citywide election and can live anywhere in the city.
 Like in the Council elections, all voters can vote in the mayoral election.

 The Mayor and the other four City Council members serve 4-year terms.
 The District 1, District 3 and Mayoral seat will be up for election in November 2014.
 The next District 2 and District 4 seat elections are scheduled for 2016.
 There are no term limits for any City Council seat.